Timeline for application

 - Make a list of the local authorities and schools that you would like to work in.
 Be open-minded about where you will work – looking beyond the North West will increase opportunities.

 - Find out how authorities and schools you are considering recruit.

 - Look out for teaching recruitment fairs, events and workshops – attend all that you can.

-- Collect samples of your work which you can take to interview if relevant e.g. lesson plans, photographs, examples of children’s work, positive comments from tutors.
+- Collect samples of your work which you can take to interview if relevant such as lesson plans, photographs, examples of children’s work, positive comments from tutors.